 Throughout the 1990's, the COPS Office provided grants to hundreds of communities across the United States to hire over 100,000 local police officers.
 The City of Madison and MPD benefited greatly from this Federal initiative as we were able to significantly increase our authorized strength which for all of the 1980's and early 1990's was maintained around 280 officers.
-While Madison has grown significantly over the past twenty years, today we have 454 officers.
-The MPD would support Federal initiatives which would help us to increase our authorized staffing strength.
+While Madison has grown significantly over the past twenty years, today we have an authorized strength of 461 commissioned staff.
+The MPD would support Federal initiatives which would help us to increase our authorized staffing strength, to keep pace with the demands of our growing community.